iyy0v/Discord-bot/README.md

 - Messages logging
 - Kick members (unfinished)

-and some other small commands.
+and some other random commands.

 ## Usage
 To use this bot, you will need to have the [Discord.py][discord.py] module installed. <br />